blarney-lang/blarney/README.md

 challenges for a pipelined implementation, namely *control hazards* (due to the branch instruction) and *data hazards* (due to the add instruction).
-We resolve data hazards using *register forwarding* and control hazards using a *pipeline flush*.
+We resolve data hazards using *register forwarding* and control hazards by performing a *pipeline flush* when the branch is taken.

 ## API 1: Bit vectors